awakecoding/qmux/SPEC.md

 JMUX is a wire protocol for multiplexing connections or streams into a single connection.
 It is inspired by the [SSH Connection Protocol](https://tools.ietf.org/html/rfc4254#page-5) and [QMUX](https://github.com/progrium/qmux).

-Features removed to simplify include channel types, channel requests, and "extended data" messages that were used for STDERR data.

 ## Common Definitions

    All JMUX messages share a common 4-byte header structure: